BeardedPlatypus/FabulousSDL/README.md

    `ViewportControl`.
 The `ViewportControl` is the control that embeds the SDL2 window, such that it can be used by the `FabulousSDL.WPF` project.

+## Additional implementation notes

 Unfortunately, my grasp of F#, Fabulous, and Xamarin.Forms is not sufficiently advanced enough that I was capable of implementing the `FabulousSDL.WPF.Components.Viewport` directly in F#.
 However the current code seem so to work for this minimal example.

+Furthermore, there is some additional code within the `ViewportControl` that manages the initialisation of the `ViewportHost`.
+While experimenting I found that unfortunately the `Loaded` event of the user control does not have the correct width and height when the `Viewport` is embedded in a grid or other layout (save the `Frame` for some reason).
+If the actual `SDL_Renderer` is initialised with a 0 x 0 window, it will fail resulting in a black screen.
+In order to avoid this situation we basically listen to the first size changed with an actual size after the `Loaded` event, and initialise the `ViewportHost` with these values.

 ## References and further reading